 Multi-Compartment Training Fuel Experiments Completed

-Research for UL’s Fire Safety Research Institute (FSRI) project, Training Fire Exposures from the Source: Developing a Risk-Benefit Framework, continued in September with a new series of experiments conducted at the Maryland Fire and Rescue Institute’s North East Regional Training Center (MFRI NERTC).
+Research for the Fire Safety Research Institute (FSRI), part of UL Research Institutes project, Training Fire Exposures from the Source: Developing a Risk-Benefit Framework, continued in September with a new series of experiments conducted at the Maryland Fire and Rescue Institute’s North East Regional Training Center (MFRI NERTC).
 To compliment the single-compartment experiments that occurred last year in a Fire Behavior Lab, these experiments were completed in MFRI’s concrete training structure, which has multiple rooms and levels.

 FSRI engineers used three different fuel packages for this series of experiments, including traditional pine pallets and straw as well as pallets and straw with additions of oriented strand board (OSB) and lightweight fiberboard.
 The experiments were designed to replicate common live fire training environments created inside a structural firefighting training prop.
 Typically, these props are utilized by firefighters to practice suppression and rescue techniques under the supervision of a fire service instructor and safety officer.